What kinds of students come to the SWI?

 No. Because the program is highly scheduled and lasts just 12 days, students will not have extra time for visitors.
 The Institute also promotes a tight community among its participants and visitors are not part of the program culture.

-Are students allowed to have cell phones and mp3 players?
+Are students allowed to have cell phones?

 Yes.
 Students may bring such devices with them but will be asked to refrain from using them in class or after lights out.

 No. Students may wear typical, school-appropriate casual clothing.
 There is no “formal” event requiring suits or dresses.